haiming12138/Image_Compressor/README.md

 **Note:**
   * If you haven't download python3, you need to download it first
   * This program only accept *.jpeg* and *.jpg* as input, and output as *.jpeg*
-  * All images will be converted to black & white